What is project management software?

-The top project management softwares have 6 basic features:
+The top project management software have six basic features:

 - Dashboard.
-Each team member’s dashboard spells out any assigned tasks, as well as when those projects are due.
+Each team member’s dashboard spells out any assigned tasks and when those projects are due.

 - Ability to assign roles.
 You can add a team member to each task so that everyone knows who is responsible for each portion of the project.